MarkNewcomb1/guides/interviews/passing-the-tech-screen/README.md

 1. What are CSS selectors?

-Just points to the element(s) you want to style.
-A selector has a property and a value.
+_Just points to the element(s) you want to style.
+A selector has a property and a value._

 1. What is selector specificity?

+_It decides which selector "wins" when there's conflicting css rules pointing to the same element.
+An html tag selector has a specificity of 1, a class has 10, an id has 100, and inline styling has 1,000._

 1. What is the difference between selectors `.class1.class2` and `.class1 .class2` (space added)?

+_The first one selects an element with both class1 and class2 on it.
+The second one is a descendant selector, which selects an element with a class of class2 that's inside an element with a class of class1._

 1. How about these selectors `.class1 .class2` and `.class1 > .class2`?

+_The first one is a descendant selector - selects an element of class2 that's inside class1, but the second one is a child selector, which only selects immediate children of it.
+Used a lot with uls and lis._
 1. And these selectors `.header .nav a` and `.header a`?

+_It's the same concept of descendant selectors, but the first one is three levels deep, and the second is only two._

 1. How do you center something in CSS?

+_The tried-and-true trick for me is `display: block; margin: 0 auto;`.
+For flexbox, though, on its parent container, you use `display: flex; align-items: center; justify-content: center;`.

 1. What is SASS/LESS/Stylus/etc?

+_SASS stands for Syntactically Awesome Stylesheets, and it's a language for stylesheets that's a preprocessor scripting language.
+It requires a compilier to "translate" SASS into CSS a browser can read, but it gives you additional functionality like storing variables, nesting selectors, etc._

 1. What is component based SCSS/CSS?

+_It writes CSS rules in ES6 with `const` and backticks._

 1. ~~How do floats work?~~
 1. How do you get something to not display using CSS?

+_`display: none;`, although if you want it to still take up the space on the page as if it were visible, then `opacity: 0;`_

 1. Why would you use Flexbox or CSS Grid?

-Flexbox is either rows or columns.
-Grid is generally for both.
+_Flexbox is either rows or columns.
+Grid is generally for both._

 ## JavaScript